karliszigurs/QuickSearch/README.md

 Simple and lightweight in-memory search library for Java 8 web and desktop applications.
 No external dependencies.
 Single 10KB jar.

-QuickSearch enables near-instant incremental search over arbitrary items and keywords preloaded in-memory.
+QuickSearch provides near-instant incremental search over arbitrary items and keywords preloaded in-memory.
-This is achieved by adding items to search index and precalculating corresponding matching keywords and their fragments that are then matched against users input during search.
+This is achieved by adding items to search index and pre-calculating corresponding matching keywords and their fragments that are then matched against users input during search.

 It is well suited for small to medium datasets (e.g. up to a few tens of thousands items) that can fit into memory, e.g.